AppleGamer22/applegamer22.github.io/content/posts/congo.md

 title: My Hugo & Congo Configuration
 date: 2022-07-13
 description: My attempt at the XOR cipher question from the 2021 ångstromCTF
-tags: [hugo, congo, yaml, markdown, tex, html, css, javascript]
+tags: [hugo, congo, yaml, markdown, tex, html, css, javascript, typesetting, fonts]
 ---
 # Additions to Congo
 I added some features because I'm not pleased with how [Hugo's Shortcode syntax](https://gohugo.io/content-management/shortcodes/) prevents some content from being rendered correctly on external Markdown platforms such as [GitHub](https://github.com) and [GitLab](https://gitlab.com).